I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 1. Representative Withdraws from Representing the Claimant at the Hearing

-In some cases, an appointed representative will appear at the time and place of the scheduled hearing but will withdraw as representative if the claimant does not appear.
+In some cases, an appointed representative will appear at the scheduled hearing but will withdraw as representative if the claimant does not appear.
 If the claimant did not appear at the hearing but notified OHO that they knew the representative was going to withdraw, and there is no indication of good cause for the claimant's failure to appear, the ALJ may dismiss the RH.
 However, if OHO did not receive notification from the claimant indicating they knew the representative was going to withdraw at the hearing, the ALJ must develop good cause for failure to appear.

 If the claimant alleges that they did not appear at the hearing because they believed the representative would appear on their behalf, or the claimant otherwise indicates they want to proceed with the hearing, the ALJ will generally find good cause for the failure to appear, and the ALJ will reschedule the hearing.
 However, if the claimant does not respond to the HA-L90, the ALJ may dismiss the RH.